The 8 Best Bathtubs for a Satisfying Soak

 Can I install a bathtub myself?

-Yes, you can install a bathtub by yourself, but it’s not for beginners.
-You should have some experience working with plumbing (P-traps and faucets) and basic carpentry skills.
+You can install a bathtub yourself, but it’s not for beginners.
+You should have some experience with plumbing (P-traps and faucets) and basic carpentry skills.
 If you replace the shower valve and have copper supply lines, you’ll also need to know how to solder.
+We wouldn’t recommend it if you’re not certain you can do the job yourself.
+Plumbing work has many caveats and potential risks, including a homeowner’s worst nightmare: flooding damage.